Pickton History, Family Crest & Coats of Arms

 Pickton Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Pichetone, Pichtone, Pickton, Picton and others.

 Early Notables of the Pickton family (pre 1700)